Do you want to create a membership site in WordPress?

 Setting up a Membership site is no easy task, but luckily, MemberPress makes it easy to do so!
 Now, the challenge is getting visitors to sign up in order to grow your site.

-These three tools can help you skyrocket your conversions grow your members list exponentially.
+These four tools can help you skyrocket your conversions and grow your members list exponentially.

 - OptinMonster: This is the most powerful lead generation tool that can help you get more members and email subscribers.
 Check out how Expat.com gets 30,000 members every month using OptinMonster.

 - MonsterInsights: This is the best Google Analytics plugin for WordPress.
 It helps you track your site’s performance and get insights into your users.

 - TrustPulse: This is the best social proof app that helps you instantly boost conversions.
 You can display small popups that notify visitors when someone becomes a member of your site.
 This will encourage them to also sign up for your membership plans.

 - Uncanny Automator: Automate your membership site and improve user experience by connecting your WordPress plugins together.
 For example, when a user submits a form with a special code, Uncanny Automator will automatically add them to a membership.